grscheller/scheller-linux-archive/notes/macos.md

   * resulting in using old crufty versions of POSIX tooling
   * requiring the use of third party tooling for software development
   * not returning to the FOSS community yet being a Berkeley derived Unix
-* Lack of an adaquet system package manager
+* Lack of an adequate system package manager
 * Wanting to keep their user base "dumb"
   * making software development more difficult than it needs to be
   * forcing users to adapt to bad choices made for a non-configurable UI